-By seeking legal recourse for your injuries, your attorney can help you determine how much compensation you may be entitled to based on the details of your case.
+By seeking legal recourse for your injuries, your personal injury lawyer can help you determine how much compensation you may be entitled to based on the details of your inadequate security case.
 The most common damages awarded in these cases are compensatory, or monetary damages.

 The types of costs that may be eligible for compensation in a negligent security claim settlement include:

 - lost wages